andredmelo/andreDmelo/README.md

 Now focused on creative web development, my main skills include JavaScript, HTML and CSS, motion design, some UI/UX design (with particular fervor for IxD), image and video editing.<br/><br/>
 For 10 years I had a small studio (Manguekyo Studio) where I developed and deployed websites, interactive DVDs, edited video and designed print solutions for various types of industries.<br/><br/>
-I then ventured into the film industry (from 2013 to 2023) to do project development, manage technical operations, organize and fine-tune vast media libraries, editing of several short video pieces and creative development of online and offline presentations.<br/>
+I then ventured into the film industry (from 2013 to 2023) to develop on/offline projects presentations, manage vast media libraries, edit video pieces and head technical operations.<br/>
 <!--
 I've accumulated a vast experience with a multitude of computer technologies and varied multimedia content creation and management.
 Multi-faceted skills include strong organizational, time and resource management.